The Signals of Doomsday I: False Higgs vacuum decay signatures: The Higgs vacuum decay

 At $r\rightarrow \infty$, the field $\phi$ satisfies $\lim_{r \rightarrow \infty} \phi(r)\rightarrow 0$.
 We use a shooting method which starts from a special $\phi$ at $r=r_h$ and check whether $\phi$ becomes $0$ for very large values of $r$.
 If this condition is satisfied, we have a good solution to the equations of motion.

 The Higgs potential $V(\phi)$ from Eq.~(\ref{hp}) is shown in Fig.~\ref{potential}, while the solution for the Higgs field distribution in the presence of gravity in Fig.~\ref{field}.
 Since we have freedom in choosing the exact values of parameters, we follow \cite{Burda:2015isa}, and for illustration we set $b= 10^{-4}$, $\lambda = -0.001$, $\phi_* = 0.5M_p$, and $\lambda_6 = 0.34$.
+It is important to distinguish between two different field scales that appear in discussions of Higgs vacuum metastability.
+The scale often quoted in the literature, of order $10^{10}\,\mathrm{GeV}$ \cite{Espinosa:2015qea}, refers to the field value at which the renormalization-group improved Higgs quartic coupling first turns negative, signalling the onset of metastability.
+In the present work, however, the physically relevant scale is not that crossing point itself, but the location of the stabilized high-field true minimum of the effective potential.
+Because we include the higher-dimensional operator in Eq.~(\ref{hp}), the potential develops a true minimum at a substantially larger field value.
+It is this larger field value that controls the Higgs mass in the bubble interior, the wall thickness, and the characteristic energies of the particles emitted from the bubble wall.

+Our benchmark choice is also tied to the black-hole-catalysed vacuum decay scenario.
+In that setup, the bubble nucleation process is seeded by a small primordial black hole, and the stabilized true minimum provides the relevant scale entering the bounce configuration and the subsequent bubble dynamics.
+We therefore emphasize that the lower instability scale marks the onset of Higgs metastability, whereas the larger fiducial field value used throughout this paper corresponds to the location of the stabilized true vacuum employed in our benchmark analysis.